thanhnguyenchisong/spring-security-udermy/document/document.md

 - Identify is key to any application, implement OpenID Connect on top of OAuth2.0 completes an IAM (Identity & Access Management) strategy

+public facing client applications like native and single-page applications are involved ?
+Proof Key for Code Exchange